chibiboba/JS-120/JS 129/JS 129 study guide.md

 foo.call(john)
 ```

+##### Unideal Solutions

 - You can use `foo.call(john)` to restore the original context, but suppose you don't execute the function right away or you need to pass it to another function for execution?
+Context passed to `call` may be out of scope by then.
-By the time `foo` gets called, `john` made be out of scope.
+  - By the time `foo` gets called, `john` made be out of scope.
+- Another way to solve this problem is to change the original function to accept context object as second parameter, then pass context to original function when calling it(problem is you can't always change methods, and not good to pass a lot of arguments to functions)
+  - change `repeatThreeTimes` to accept the context object as the second parameter, then pass the context to `repeatThreeTimes` when calling it.

 ```js
 function repeatThreeTimes(func) {